 You are here

-Callender criticized elements of the Constitution which he believed were undemocratic, such as the election of the president through the Electoral College.
+Having established himself as a journalist in Philadelphia, Callender proceeded to criticize elements of the U.S. Constitution that he believed were undemocratic, such as the election of the president through the Electoral College.
 He said that the Senate was flagrantly unrepresentative because it was not directly elected by the people, and blasted George Washington, who had "debauched" and "deceived" the nation by promoting himself as a popular idol.
-An advocate of an unfettered press, Callender declared, "The more that a nation knows about the mode of conducting its business, the better chance has that business of being properly conducted."
-Throughout Callender's career his writings were rabidly partisan.
+An advocate of an unfettered press, Callender declared, "The more that a nation knows about the mode of conducting its business, the better chance has that business of being properly conducted."2 Throughout Callender's career his writings were rabidly partisan.

-In order to curb Alexander Hamilton's influence, Callender published in his work, History of the United States for 1796 (1797), a report of the affair between Alexander Hamilton and Maria Reynolds, a married woman.
-The day before the Alien and Sedition Acts became law on July 13, 1798, Callender fled to Virginia to the home of Senator Stevens Thomson Mason of Loudoun County.
+In order to curb Alexander Hamilton's influence, Callender published, in his The History of the United States for 1796, a report of the affair between Alexander Hamilton and Maria Reynolds, a married woman.4 The day before the Alien and Sedition Acts became law on July 13, 1798, Callender fled to Virginia to the home of Senator Stevens Thomson Mason of Loudoun County.
 Then, in 1799, he moved to Richmond where he wrote for the Richmond Recorder.
-His anti-Federalist pamphlet, The Prospect Before Us, led to his prosecution under the Sedition Act.
-He was sentenced on May 24, 1800, to nine months in jail and a $200 fine.
+His anti-Federalist pamphlet, The Prospect Before Us, led to his prosecution under the Sedition Act.5 He was sentenced on May 24, 1800, to nine months in jail and a $200 fine.

-When he got out of jail in the spring of 1801 Callender expected President Jefferson to reward him for his work and his loyalty.
+When he got out of jail in the spring of 1801, Callender expected President Jefferson to reward him for his work and his loyalty.
 He wanted the Richmond postmaster job but he did not get it.
-In the president's view, Callender was now too radical, and in an attempt to foster reconciliation after the difficult election, Jefferson did not include the more militant or radical Republicans.
-As Jefferson writes, "I am really mortified at the base ingratitude of Callender.
-It presents human nature in a hideous form."
-In February 1802, Callender joined with Federalist newspaper editor Henry Pace and began to attack both parties, but even more so against the Republicans and Jefferson in particular.
-In a series of articles beginning on September 1, 1802, Callender alleged that Jefferson had several children by a slave concubine, Sally Hemings.
+In the president's view, Callender was now too radical, and in an attempt to foster reconciliation after the difficult election of 1800, Jefferson did not patronize the more militant or radical Republicans.
+As Jefferson wrote, "I am really mortified at the base ingratitude of Callender. it presents human nature in a hideous form."6 In February 1802, Callender joined with Federalist newspaper editor Henry Pace and began to attack both parties, particularly the Republicans and specifically Jefferson.
+In a series of articles beginning on September 1, 1802, Callender alleged that Jefferson had several children by a slave concubine, Sally Hemings.7

 Callender's life quickly began to disintegrate, in large part due to his bitterness and alcoholism.
 On December 20, 1802, George Hay, Callender's past defense lawyer, beat Callender for threatening to publish stories about him.
 Callender continued to drink heavily and ended up breaking off his partnership with Pace.
 Callender was seen in a drunken stupor on July 17, 1803, and later that day, he drowned in the James River.
-He wrote a letter before his death that was published afterwards that tried to make amends for his past.
-In particular, the letter was about editorial exchanges dealing with the Skelton Jones' and Armistead Selden duel that set off a series of bitter newspaper attacks.
-However, it did not address most of the past, including the attacks on Jefferson.
+Before his death, he wrote a letter that was published posthumously and in which he tried to make amends for his past.
+In particular, the letter focused on editorial exchanges dealing with the Skelton Jones and Armistead Selden duel, which had set off a series of bitter newspaper attacks.
+Callender's letter, however, did not address most of his writings and never mentioned the attacks on Thomas Jefferson.

 - Durey, Michael.
 "With the Hammer of Truth": James Thomson Callender and America's Early National Heroes.
 Charlottesville: University Press of Virginia, 1990.